Tyrrrz/MiniRazor/Readme.md

 - 📦 [NuGet](https://nuget.org/packages/MiniRazor.Compiler): `dotnet add package MiniRazor.Compiler` (**runtime compilation** only)
 - 📦 [NuGet](https://nuget.org/packages/MiniRazor.CodeGen): `dotnet add package MiniRazor.CodeGen` (**build time compilation** only)

-> ⚠ If you're referencing MiniRazor.CodeGen, ensure that it's **NOT** added with `PrivateAssets="all"`!
+> ⚠ If you're referencing MiniRazor.CodeGen, ensure that it's **NOT** marked with `PrivateAssets="all"`!
-Although the source generator assembly itself is only used during build, this package also contains other binaries which are required by the generated code at runtime.
+Although the source generator assembly itself is only used during build, this package also contains binaries which are required by the generated code at runtime.

 ## Usage